"Journey of Our People"

 How it all began: the great diaspora of the Anishinaabeg

 The migration of the Ojibwe Anishinaabeg as told in the aadizookaan (sacred story) of the flight of the Crane has a counterpart in the 19th-century Midewiwin birch bark migration chart.
-This chart, originally created by Miskogiizhig (James Red Sky, Sr.), on a 2.6 m long birchbark scroll and redrawn by B. Nemeth, portrays the migration of the Southern Ojibweg from the Atlantic Ocean to Gaa-zagaskwaajimekaag (present-day Leech Lake in Minnesota), west of Manidoo-minis (Spirit Island, the sixth stopping place along the migration route) near Onigamiinsing (Duluth, Minnesota).
+This chart, originally created by Eshkwaykeeshik/Miskogiizhig (James Red Sky, Sr.), on a 2.6 m long birchbark scroll and redrawn by B. Nemeth, portrays the migration of the Southern Ojibweg from Zhiiwitaagani-gichigami (the Atlantic Ocean) to Gaa-zagaskwaajimekaag (present-day Leech Lake in Minnesota), west of Manidoo-minisaabik (Spirit Island, the sixth stopping place along the migration route) near Onigamiinsing (Duluth, Minnesota).
 The chart depicts the migration route abundant with portages and sacred places, often guarded by potentially dangerous serpentlike and catlike spirits.

 The journey from the Dawn Land to Gichigami took place in a period ranging from approximately 1000 BCE to the Common Era to the 12th to the 14th common century, and the route from Gichigami to Leech Lake was developed in the late 17th to mid 18th common century as Mekamaadwewininiwag (the Pillager bands) pushed westward in search of new hunting grounds.